weizhangccnu/Python_Script/ETROC1_TDC_Test_Software/Readme.md

 **4.** Verify I2C write and read function.
   - Firstly, we should connect TROC1 TDC test board I2C interface to the FPGA according to the FPGA I2C interface mapping.
   - Using `iic_read(mode, slave_addr, wr, reg_addr)` function read the register default value of ETROC1 TDC I2C controller and compare the read out default value with the set default value.
+  - Using `iic_write(mode, slave_addr, wr, reg_addr, data)` function write some register value and Using `iic_read(mode, slave_addr, wr, reg_addr)` function read back this register value at once.
+Compare the write in register data with read out data from register.
+If the write in data is identical with the read back data, it demonstrate that the I2C write and read function are correct.

 **5.** Verify DDR3 data storage and fecth function.